 Li Shi received her PhD in mass communication at Indiana University Bloomington.
 She is currently an Assistant Professor at Southern Illinois University Edwardsville.
 Her essay on the rise of citizen photojournalism during the April Fifth Movement, published in Visual Communication Quarterly, was nominated for Outstanding Journal Article of the Year at the 2013 International Communication Association (Journalism Studies Division).
 Her 2018 publication in Asian Journal of Communication focuses on Chinese photojournalism reform in the 1980s, and her study on Chinese photography’s interaction and engagement with the West during the first decade of the reform era will be published in Media History in 2020.
 The project on Li Zhensheng’s self-portraiture represents her first attempt to bridge art history and media studies within her scholarly work.

 While American futurologist Alvin Toffler’s book The Third Wave fueled the craze for manufacturing automation in post-Mao China, Zhao Ziyang’s 1983 talk “New Technology Revolution” endorsed the country’s transition into a knowledge-intensive society.
-In response to the imagination of a coming information society where humans and machines become increasingly interconnected, the reconfiguration of socialist bodies became a popular subject matter in Chinese experimental art.
-This study draws attention to the new mode of body aesthetics in the early paintings by Pond Society members Zhang Peili and Song Ling.
-By critically examining their peculiar rendering of machine-like young professionals, bodybuilders, and medical devices, Huang analyses how the elimination of heroic proletarian bodies in their paintings signals the reconstruction of socialist subjectivity enabled by an increasingly automated production mode.
-Bringing together the history of Chinese experimental art and the intellectual discourses of the 1980s, this study illuminates the social and political connotation of these paintings while rethinking the politics of the “human” in an emergent technocratic society.
-She argues that Zhang and Song’s remodeling of socialist bodies not only collided with the proliferation of humanity studies during the New Enlightenment Movement, but also unveils a revived mania for human engineering in post-revolutionary China.
+In response to the imagination of a coming information society where humans and machines became increasingly interconnected, the reconfiguration of socialist bodies became a popular subject matter in Chinese experimental art.
+This study drew attention to the new mode of body aesthetics in the early paintings by Pond Society members Zhang Peili and Song Ling.
+By critically examining their peculiar rendering of machine-like young professionals, bodybuilders, and medical devices, Huang analyzed how the elimination of heroic proletarian bodies in their paintings signaled the reconstruction of socialist subjectivity enabled by an increasingly automated production mode.
+Bringing together the history of Chinese experimental art and the intellectual discourses of the 1980s, this study illuminated the social and political connotation of these paintings while rethinking the politics of the “human” in an emergent technocratic society.
+She argued that Zhang and Song’s remodeling of socialist bodies not only collided with the proliferation of humanity studies during the New Enlightenment Movement, but also unveiled a revived mania for human engineering in post-revolutionary China.

 Moderator: Anthony Yung, Researcher of Asia Art Archive